Antanas Baranauskas: Adulthood

 In his later years, Antanas Baranauskas, enjoyed some of the comforts of life.
 His beliefs were similar to the later Krajowcy group.
 Therefore, for the rest of his life he tried to reconcile nationalists from both - Lithuanian and Polish - sides.
 For that he was rather unpopular amongst the nationalists in both sides.

 Most of the Lithuanians did not attend his burial, considering him a traitor of the national revival movement, mostly Russian officials and Poles attended it.
 It was a completely different story when a monument for him was built in Sejny.
 Only Lithuanians attended the event, and even then paint was spilt on the monument the following night.

 Legacy

-Before Baranauskas, the main "respectable" languages in the area were considered to be Russian and Polish, so Baranauskas was one of the few primary individuals responsible for re-legitimizing the Lithuanian language, and by extension, Lithuanian culture.
+Before Baranauskas, the main "respectable" language in the area was considered to be Polish, so Baranauskas was one of the few primary individuals responsible for re-legitimizing the Lithuanian language, and by extension, Lithuanian culture.
 Referring to Baranauskas in a lecture, the early 20th century Lithuanian poet Maironis once said, "Without him, there might not be us".

 Baranauskas's home is preserved in the Anykščiai Regional Park.